 We may share anonymised personal information with other organisations, for example visiting production companies and/or Arts Council England or research agencies, who use this to analyse our audience development programmes and ticket sales to understand the impact of the investment made at Bradford Theatres.

-If you would like us to stop sending your data to our partners, you can change your preferences in the “My Account” section of our website.
+If you would like us to stop sending your data to our partners, you can change your preferences in the 'My Account' section of our website.
 If we have already given your data to another company, we can’t remove you from their mailing list.
-To opt in or out of marketing or other communications from another company, please get in touch with them direct.
-They should always provide instructions for opting out in any marketing or other communications you receive.
-If you need help, please contact us by using the details in the ‘contact us’ section below.
+To opt-in or out of marketing or other communications from another company, please get in touch with them direct.
+They should always provide instructions for opting-out in any marketing or other communications you receive.
+If you need help, please contact us via Get In Touch.

 We will not otherwise share your personal information with third party organisations.